skupperproject/skupper-router/docs/notes/streaming.md

 # Technical Considerations

 ## Link allocation for streaming deliveries
 An AMQP _link_ represents an uninterrupted sequence of message content.
 Messages cannot be interleaved over an AMQP link.
-One messages must be completely transferred before the next messages can begin.
+One message must be completely transferred before the next message can begin.

 Because of the non-interleaved nature of links, concurrent streaming message deliveries must each be allocated to their own dedicated link.
-Since link allocation is dependent on streaming state (non-streamed deliveries are sent over a commom inter-router data link), whether or not a delivery is streaming must be determined before that delivery can be forwarded onto an outbound link.
+Since link allocation is dependent on streaming state (non-streamed deliveries are sent over a set of prioritized inter-router data links), whether or not a delivery is streaming must be determined before that delivery can be forwarded onto an outbound link.

 Connections with the `qd.streaming-links` capability can be used to carry concurrent streaming deliveries over links that are created specifically for a single stream.

 During the forwarding process when the best outgoing link is chosen for a particular delivery, if the delivery is streaming, a new parallel link will be created (or re-used from a pool) for that stream.
 Refer to the `get_outgoing_streaming_link` function in forwarder.c

 ## Determining when a delivery must be streamed
-A number of conditions must be met in order for an incoming delivery, not yet forwarded, to be considered streaming:
+A number of conditions must be met in order for an incoming delivery that has not yet been forwarded to be considered streaming:

 * The message must not be receive-complete.
 A completely received message that has not yet been forwarded will never be considered streaming.
 * An incoming receive-incomplete message will be treated as streaming if any of the following conditions are met: